 A relatively large number of people in Cle Elum telecommute to their jobs.
 Overall, about 12.98% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The citizens of Cle Elum are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in Cle Elum have a bachelor's degree or advanced degree
+The percentage of adults in Cle Elum with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.67% of adults in Cle Elum have a bachelor's degree or advanced degree.

 The per capita income in Cle Elum in 2022 was $39,050, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,200 for a family of four.
 However, Cle Elum contains both very wealthy and poor people as well.